acdh-oeaw/metadata-editor/docs/store.md

 ### ClearCacheModal

-This modal provides the functionality to delete all the cached information, including  information about how many triples will be deleted.
+This modal provides the functionality to delete all the cached information, including  information about how many quads will be deleted.

 If the user clicks the 'Clear Everything' button, the local storage entry is deleted and the page is reloaded which leads to a fresh start of the application.